 Scooters aren't for everyone, but they are one of the cheapest ways to get around; often stylish, reliable, less polluting than cars and capable of delivering in excess of 100mpg; they're great for commuting to and from work in congested inner cities.
 They're not too bad when it comes to insurance either, with the cost to insure often working out several times cheaper than comparable cover for a car.

-Whether you’re looking to insure a moped (anything below 50cc) or a scooter (anything over 50cc), start your journey by comparing scooter insurance quotes from our panel of specialist insurers.
+Whether you're looking to insure a moped (anything below 50cc) or a scooter (anything over 50cc), start your journey by comparing scooter insurance quotes from our panel of specialist providers.
 Quick, easy and hassle free, comparing ensures you get the right scooter insurance policy at the best price.

 Scooter insurance policy features